ADPer0705/my_notes/Programming/Languages/python.md

 	- This can also be used to modify the lists using indexing
 	- just as strings, these also support negative indexing
 - `len(list_name)` gives the length of the list
+- lists can be concatenated using the `+` operator

 Adding items to the list
 - `listname.append(<_ item to be added _>)` => add items to the end of the list